sphinx-doc/sphinx/doc/usage/configuration.rst

    :type: :code-py:`list[str]`
    :default: :code-py:`[]`

-   A list of paths that contain extra files not directly related to the documentation, such as :file:`robots.txt` or :file:`.htaccess`.
+   A list of paths to extra files or directories not directly related to the documentation, such as :file:`robots.txt` or :file:`.htaccess`.
    Relative paths are taken as relative to the :term:`configuration directory`.